import ThemedImage from '@theme/ThemedImage';

 - serves a web UI at http://localhost:3000.

-In installer builds the tray icon shows status at a glance:
+In packaged releases (installers and release zips) the tray icon shows status at a glance:

 | Tray icon | State | Meaning |